 The Graduate Record Examination (GRE) is required.
 Please note that GRE scores are only valid for five years.
 We do not currently accept MCAT scores.

-Applicants will be required to submit a personal statement (limited to 500 words) and three letters of reference as part of their CASPA application.
+Applicants will be required to submit a personal statement (limited to 2,000 characters) and three letters of reference as part of their CASPA application.
 These reference letters should reflect the applicant's ability to perform graduate‐level work and address the individual's professionalism, integrity, and motivation.
 Prior employers, professional colleagues, and academic advisors are acceptable references.

 Applicants must also answer a few additional questions in CASPA specifically pertaining to the Stanford School of Medicine MS in PA Studies program.
 The questions relate to future PA practice, leadership potential, most likely area of scholarly concentration and contributions to diversity.